 Sam is a firm believer that art has the ability to increase empathy in society and attacks each of his creative endeavors with that mindset.
 He achieved his undergraduate degree in English and Theatre at the University of Pennsylvania.

-ONE WORD: PERSEVERE
+ONE WORD: WORDS

 Sign up for monthly updates from NaliniKIDS